 - Enable Device - On means the device is attempted and included in the escalation plan.
 Off means it is excluded.

-- Answering Machine - Define how you want the system to respond if it detects an answering machine.
+- Answering Machine (enabled for the voice channel only) - Define how you want the system to respond if it detects an answering machine.
 See the section on Handling Answering Machine Detection below for more information.

 Handle Answering Machine Detection

 The system can handle answering machine detection in a couple of ways:

 - Drop the call

 - Deliver to a DN - to either an agent or to a DN where a pre-recorded message is retrieved.

 If you opt for the second option, you must first do the following: